docuracy/desCartes/README.md

 ## Live Demo

-[Click here](https://bit.ly/desCartes-demo) for a limited live demonstration of *des*Cartes in your browser, where you can select a small area on a map and see the results of image processing.
+[Click here](https://bit.ly/desCartes-demo) for a limited live demonstration of *des*Cartes in your browser, where you can select a small area on a map and see the results of image processing, and download a GeoPackage of scored candidate roads for use in GIS software.
 Map tileset selection is not yet part of this demonstration.

+Development and server costs are entirely self-funded.
+Please [donate](https://ko-fi.com/docuracy) if you can.
+Commissions for customised development are welcome!

-Please follow [@docuracy](https://twitter.com/docuracy) on Twitter or [@stephengadd@mstdn.social](https://mstdn.social/@stephengadd) on Mastodon for updates.
+Follow [@docuracy](https://twitter.com/docuracy) on Twitter or [@stephengadd@mstdn.social](https://mstdn.social/@stephengadd) on Mastodon for updates.